bastikr/pycppqed/docs/user_guide.rst

 .. warning::

-    Be aware that old versions of scipy can't properly export arrays with more than 2 dimensions!
+    Be aware that old versions of scipy (older than 0.7) can't properly export arrays with more than 2 dimensions!

 Generate arbitrary initial conditions